 I was ready to go back home by the time the semester ended.
 It was the holiday season, and I missed the good 'ole USA!
 But I was also apprehensive about returning because I had learned so much and wanted others to recognize that I had changed.
 School felt a little more difficult because I was taking several challenging classes, but I was so happy to see my friends and family.
 Since studying abroad, I have become even more obsessed with traveling.
 I love reading books about other people's travels.
 I think it is interesting to read about the challenges and funny moments that give color to people's journeys.

 What are your future plans for career and travel?

 I definitely see traveling overseas as a part of my life.
 There is just something so alluring about being in a different culture and meeting new people, whether it is for a vacation or for a semester in college.
 It makes me feel like I am truly living.
 I would like to be a Study Abroad Advisor at a university, so I definitely would like to develop knowledge of different types of study abroad programs and how to plan and oversee group trips.
 Along with that, I would like to learn more about the countries I would be advising students/faculty to visit, and perhaps travel there so I could give accurate, first-hand information and advice.

-- Reading all five articles in The North American Identity section will help you start to think about North American workplace culture in an international context.
+- Reading all five articles in [chapter:21] section will help you start to think about North American workplace culture in an international context.